cdo256/virtualsets/src/Dissertation/Basic.lagda.md

 Transport filler is a dependent path between a certain `x` in `A` and the explicit transport of `x` along a path.
 We will use this to construct a paths between objects and transports of those objects.
-(Type below copied from Agda Cubical library Cublical/Foundations/Prelude).
+(CITE: Type below copied from Agda Cubical library Cublical/Foundations/Prelude).
 It amounts to constructing a triangle where the bottom left and right vertices are `x`, the top right vertex is `transport p x`.
-The bottom edge is `refl` on `x`, the right edge is `p` and the contents of the triangle, the 'fill' form the dependent path.
+The bottom edge is `refl` on `x`, the right edge is `p` and the contents of the triangle \footnote{Strictly everying in cubical type theory but it is often more convenient to ignore that fact and think about aribitrary homotopy spaces} the 'fill' form the dependent path.
+DIAGRAM
 ```
 transport-filler : ∀ {ℓ} {A B : Type ℓ} (p : A ≡ B) (x : A)
                  → PathP (λ i → p i) x (transport p x)